y3owk1n/cpenv/README.md

 ## License

-This plugin is licensed under the MIT License.
+This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you see fit.

 Happy coding!